ethteck/splat/docs/Quickstart.md

 It's up to you to figure out the layout of the ROM.

 ## Next Steps

 The reassembly of the ROM is currently out of scope of this quickstart, as is switching out the `asm` segments for `c`.

+You can find a general workflow for using `splat` at [General Workflow](https://github.com/ethteck/splat/wiki/General-Workflow)

 Please feel free to improve this guide!